karimra/gnmic/docs/user_guide/gnmi_server.md

 #### [Stream](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#35152-stream-subscriptions)

 Stream subscriptions are long-lived subscriptions which continue to transmit updates relating to the set of paths that are covered within the subscription indefinitely.

+In this subscription mode, `gNMIc` server supports the `updates-only` knob.

 ##### On Change